Farm Labor Housing Loans and Grants (10.405)

 Active

-Types of Assistance
+Type(s) of Assistance Offered

 Applicant Eligibility

-Loans are available to farmers, family farm partnership, family farm corporation, or an association of farmers.
+Loans are available to farmers, family farm partnership, family farm corporations, or an association of farmers.
 Loans and grants are available to States, Puerto Rico, the U.S. Virgin Islands, political subdivisions of States, broad-based public or private nonprofit organizations, federally recognized Indian Tribes and non- profit corporations of farm workers.
 Grants are available to eligible applicants only when there is a pressing need and when it is doubtful that such facilities could be provided unless grant assistance is available.

 Beneficiary Eligibility